Slins-23/bookmaps/README.md

 https://lh5.googleusercontent.com/p/AF1QipMowgvmpvd6Qu2IJT566SkOGSKq6eSIC6E5CjBj=w150-h150-k-no-pi-0-ya55-ro-0-fo100

-The other difference is that the server where we get the thumbnail is not the same as Street View.
+The other difference is that the server where we get the thumbnail from is not the same as Street View.

 This is the URL of the image used in the background of a bookmark's card in the extension page, as a thumbnail.
-Here, inputing invalid parameters, unlike the Street View thumbnails, gives you a bad request.
+Here, inputing invalid parameters, unlike Street View thumbnails, gives you a bad request.

-As you can see below, you are allowed to manually request images of up to `16383x16383` pixels, which are huge, and might unnecessarily overload their servers (something an attacker can eventually pry on), as ideally only Google servers and people with a private API key should be allowed to call these to such an extent.
+As you can see below, you are allowed to manually request images of up to `16383x16383` pixels, which are huge, and might unnecessarily overload their servers (something an attacker can eventually pry on), as ideally only Google servers and people with a private API key should be allowed to call these to such an extent in terms of bandwidth.
 That's what I assume at least, given Google charges for access to their APIs, including Google Maps.

-Therefore, Google maybe should take a second look at this from a security standpoint, then ideally standardize and sanitize their input in regards to these APIs, and/or decrease the limit of the allowed dimensions of the requested image from any call that doesn't come from Google themselves or has from someone who has a private API key.
+Therefore, Google maybe should take a second look at this from a security standpoint, then ideally standardize and sanitize their input in regards to these APIs, and/or decrease the limit of the allowed dimensions for the requested image from any call that doesn't come from whitelisted clients.

-The id of the panoramic image in the given picture starts after `/p/` and ends before the equal sign.
+The id of the panoramic image in the given picture starts after `/p/` and ends before the `=` sign.
 In this case it is `AF1QipMowgvmpvd6Qu2IJT566SkOGSKq6eSIC6E5CjBj`.

 `w` - Width of the resulting thumbnail.
 In this case it is `150`.
 It doesn't need to be proportional to the height.
 The maximum value is `16383px`.